Ircam-WAM/improtech-website/pages/About.md

 In the past, Improtech has linked the French research and creation scene to a major foreign city such as New York or Athens, mixing the great masters of the improvised scene with the young artists of the most original underground scenes identified in each of the host cities.

-For the first time, Improtech will be centered on a major French city: Improtech @ Marseille!

 <img src="../images/IKPoster_frag3.jpg" width="125" style="float:left" hspace="10">
 ## New aesthetic and social patterns